sguarin/machine-mqtt-node-red/README.md

 Of course there is no reflection neither a blind response on this injection, so you can't guess the table name.
 I choosed this payload for academic purpose, but there are lots of payloads from testing for admin privileges, using postgresql functions, etc.

-For example you can use pg_sleep to prevent the transaction from being commited inmediately, and get the thread and connection resource blocked in an iddle state for x seconds.
+For example you can use pg_sleep to prevent the transaction from being commited inmediately, getting the thread and connection resource blocked in an iddle state for x seconds.

 ```
 mosquitto_pub -h localhost -p 1884 -t test1 -m "ccs811,2021-04-18 01:33:57,,,,co2,1559,212,31.61,59.83,101543.27); select pg_sleep(60)--"